The Age of Steel: Outside references

+Pete derisively calls the Preachers "Scooby-Doo and his gang" and compares their van to the Mystery Machine.

 Production

 According to an interview with Andrew Hayden-Smith, and comments given by Russell T Davies in a press conference, Ricky and Jake were initially intended to be gay lovers.
 A deleted scene included in the Complete Series Two DVD box set confirms this.

 This episode, along with "Rise of the Cybermen", was produced in the same production block as the series finale story, "Army of Ghosts"/"Doomsday".
 Location shooting took place at the Coal Exchange and Mount Stuart Square, Cardiff Bay.
-Footage from "Rose" — specifically, the destruction of the Nestene Consciousness — was reused as part of the destruction of the Battersea Cyber-conversion facility.
+Footage from "Rose" — specifically, the destruction of the Nestene Consciousness – was reused as part of the destruction of the Battersea Cyber-conversion facility.